awsdocs/aws-systems-manager-user-guide/doc_source/param-create-console.md

 1. For **Type**, choose **String**, **StringList**, or **SecureString**\.
 **Note**
 If you choose **SecureString,** the **KMS Key ID** field appears\.
 If you don't provide a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN, then the system uses alias/aws/ssm \(Default\), which is the default KMS CMK for Systems Manager\.
 If you don't want to use this key, then you can choose a custom key\.
 For more information, see [Use Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.
+When creating a secure string parameter in the console by using the `key-id` parameter with either a custom KMS CMS alias name or an alias ARN, you must specify the prefix `alias/` before the alias\.
+Here is an ARN example:

+     ```
+     arn:aws:kms:us-east-2:123456789012:alias/MyAliasName
+     ```
+Here is an alias name example:

+     ```
+     alias/MyAliasName
+     ```

 1. In the **Value** box, type a value\.
 For example, type `MyFirstParameter`\.
 If you chose **Secure String**, the value is masked as you type\.